 Train your dog not to bark

-If your dog barks at everything that moves, use short reprimand words.
+If your dog barks at everything that moves, use short, firm words to stop the behaviour.

-If you do the same every time your dog does something wrong, it will soon understand.
+Be consistent, your dog will learn what is expected.
 Praise your dog as soon as it stops barking.

 Do not console a barking dog.
 This will reward or reinforce barking.

-Training advice on getting your dog to stop barking is available in this article.
+Training advice on getting your dog to stop barking is available in this guide.

-Consult your vet or an animal behaviour specialist if you are having trouble training your dog to not bark.
+Talk to your vet or an animal behaviour specialist if you are having trouble training your dog not to bark.

 Minimise sight stimulus

-Do not leave your dog home alone where it can see the footpath or anybody passing by.
+Avoid leaving your dog where it can see footpaths or passing people.

-You can use shade cloth or brush stick fencing to block off any sight stimulus.
+You can use materials such as shade cloth or brush stick fencing to block visual triggers.

 Keep your dog occupied